When technology collapses- a personal story.

 A Timely Thanksgiving Message to on World Peace and Tennis Conflicts

 Alzheimers, or dementia, or just plain memory loss of aging?
 These are medical biological issues but also reflects our culture, how we handle the infirmities of aging.
 Here's a first person participant research of a major research program at University of California San Diego.

 Aunt Lena, 1903-2012

 Some ruminations on hospice the hope and illusions of ACA

-I have been active The Soledad Veteran's Memorial issue for several years now, and report on the decision by the U.S. Supreme Court not to review the appeals court decision that the existing monument, a 42 ft high Latin Cross, is an unconstitutional endorsement of religion.
-The blog, Soledad War Memorial goes into detail of the current court action and it's history since 1989.
+I have been active The Soledad Veteran's Memorial issue for several years now, and report on the decision by the U.S. Supreme Court not to review the appeals court decision that the existing monument, a 42 ft high Latin Cross, that as of now is deemed an unconstitutional endorsement of religion.
+The blog, Soledad War Memorial goes into detail of the current court action with links to court decisions and it's history since 1989.

 I opposed the comprehensive health care reform referred to as Obamacare, as described in this comprehensive essay, complete with multiple references.
 These represent multiple essays on the liberal web site, Dailykos.com, that were usually met with a respectful discussion.
 One article referenced from the N.Y.
 Times was from 2011, the next article from June 2012.
 Same conclusion with different focus, interesting in itself.

 My report on UCSD conference referenced in the "Reader" Political Civility and Scientific Objectivity: Science, Technology and Public Policy in Democratic Societies is in this ongoing chronicle of my engagement with the issues raised there.
 There is an element of confrontation with what I view as the entrenched ideological goals of the institution having an adverse effect on open inquiry.

 This essay, My neighbor, the inventor of the personal computer, is a narrative of one of the less controversial issues of the conference, the effect of government research funding on major technological advances.